Osheah/PFORCS-problem-sheet/README.md

 # PFORCS-problem-sheet
-# problem sheet for GMIT programming for Cybersecurity 2021
+# Problem sheet for GMIT Programming for Cybersecurity 2021
 # Introduction
 This repository contains the weekly problem sheets for GMIT's certificate in Cybersecurity Operations module programming for cybersecurity 2021 taught by Andrew Beatty.